 The Property Valuation Committee has oversight of the independent valuers and the valuation process.
-It recommends the adoption of the quarterly valuations by the Board, following its review of the methodology and assumptions used by CBRE Limited, the independent valuers.
+It recommends the adoption of the quarterly valuations by the Board, following its review of the methodology and assumptions used by CBRE Limited, the Group's external valuers.